dhavard/AugmentedMagics/README.md

 Augmented Transmutation - Transmutation spells you cast ignore spell resistance.
 Transmutation spells now automatically are Extended and have a higher DC.

 Any Augment that increases a DC by a stat bonus has a minimum bonus value of 1.
 So if you have 0 or negative stat bonus, you will still improve your DC with these feats.

+**UMM Settings**

+Settings include:
+- The ability to turn on/off improvements to default Spell Focus feat line
+- The ability to turn on/off improvements to default Spell Penetration feat line
+- The ability to turn make Augmented Magic feats Mythic or Basic/Wizard feats

+Each spell school has an Augmented feat which can be configued to any/all of the following:
+- Add bonus damage based on highest caster stat
+- Add bonus DC based on 1 + caster level / 3
+- Ignore Spell Penetration
+- Set any buff from this school to 24 hour duration
+- All spells of this school may be cast infinitely
+- Automatically add any or all of the following metamagics:
+    - Bolster, Empower, Extend, Maximize, Persistent, Quicken, Reach, Selective

 **How to install**